alexandria-p/PeakModTest/README.md

 ## Creating a Project

 > [!TIP]
 > If you've done this before, you can use the `--no-tutorial` option to get rid of tutorial comments.
+Note that this doesn't get rid of *all* comments.

 Open a terminal in your PEAK modding directory, and run: